Esri/TRIRIGA-Indoors-FME-ETL/README.md

       4. Host URL
       5. User Name
       6. Password
+      7. Rebuild Facilities from Levels
+         1. This will rebuild the geometries of the modified/added facilities based on the geometries of their levels
+      8. Rebuild Sites from Facilities
+         1. This will rebuild the geometries of the modified/added sites based on the geometries of their facilities
-      7. Target Indoors Geodatabase
+      9. Target Indoors Geodatabase
          1. Select the target file geodatabase to update (if you don't select an enterprise geodatabase below)
-      8. Target Indoors SDE Connection File
+      10. Target Indoors SDE Connection File
           1. Select the target Enterprise geodatabase to update (if you don't select a file geodatabase above)
-      9. Rebuild Sites from Levels
-      10. Rebuild Facilities from Levels
   3. Run the tool.
 Please be patient as the time this takes varies depending on the size of the TRIRIGA system configuration and your network connection.
 Once complete, you should see a message stating that the translation was successful along with statistics about features written to the geodatabase.

 ####